taichi-dev/docs.taichi.graphics/website/blog/2022/05/06/benchmark-taichi-vs-cuda.md

 <!--truncate-->

-This benchmark project partially answers the long-standing question from Taichi Lang's users: how does Taichi Lang perform against CUDA?
+This benchmark project partially answers the long-standing question from Taichi Lang's users: how does Taichi Lang compare to CUDA?
 We conducted experiments against CUDA's reference implementations on an Nvidia Geforce RTX 3080 graphics card, using two different timing methods on nine algorithms:

 - Wall clock timer: Repetitively runs the compute kernels and calculates the average computing time.
 The time excludes the first round of kernel run because it includes Taichi Lang's compilation overhead.
 - Native kernel timer: The kernel timer can measure the GPU computing time.
 We used the `cudaEventElapsedTime` interface for CUDA and `ti.profiler`[2] for Taichi Lang.
 For the sake of fairness, both timers are implemented using the CUPTI library.